 - Recreate your explanation in ASL.

-- Post written reflections, and, if in a cohort, feedback on other participants posts.
+- Post written reflections and feedback on other participants posts (if working with others).

 We estimate the average time required for each session is 15-20 hours.